 Once a student is awarded an “indexed tuition,” the School is committed to continuing to set their tuition at a level that reflects their family’s calculated ability to pay.
 Indexed Tuition decisions are based on the following policies.

-The School and Student Service (SSS) methodology is used as a guide in determining the parental contribution to tuition.
+The School and Student Service (SSS) methodology is used as a guide in determining the parent/guardian contribution to tuition.

 Priority for awarding Indexed Tuition is as follows: